 What is distilled water?

-Distilled water has roughly 9 parts per million of mineral content or only around 6% of the recommended mineral content.
+Distilled water has roughly 9 parts per million mineral content or only around 6% of the recommended mineral content.

 How does distilling water affect the taste of coffee?

-Minerals present in water play a key role in helping retain flavor and preventing water from leaching flavors from containers in which it is stored.
-Distilled water lacks these minerals (if present, are very few) and hence it will take on a plastic taste and may also absorb some of the plastic’s chemicals.
+Minerals in water play a key role in helping retain flavor and preventing water from leaching flavors from the containers in which it is stored.
+Distilled water lacks these minerals (if present, very few), and hence it will take on a plastic taste and absorb some of the plastic’s chemicals.